castacks/robovision-pretrained-transformer/README.md

 # robovision-pretrained-transformer
-Pretrained Transformer-based Feature Extractor for Robot Vision
+Pretrained Transformer-based Feature Extractor for Robotic Vision

 Credits to Unimatch, whose source code serves as the basis of our model: